Migratory birds from Siberia and other extremely cold regions in the north spend winters in the mild climate of Sindh.

 “Climate change, water scarcity and pollution have already diminished bird populations across the globe.
 But in Pakistan the problem is much worse due to excessive hunting.
 Almost 380 species of migratory birds exist in our country, but these numbers are going down each year,” said Dr Zulfiqar Ali, Head of the Department of Biology at the University of Punjab.

-Agreeing with Dr Ali on the pitfalls of legalised hunting, Fahad Malik, Head of the Mission Awareness Foundation, felt that hunting should be completely banned nowadays since all kinds of meat is readily available at the marketplace.
+Agreeing with Dr Ali on the pitfalls of legalized hunting, Fahad Malik, Head of the Mission Awareness Foundation, felt that hunting should be completely banned nowadays since all kinds of meat is readily available at the marketplace.
 “When a hunter goes hunting with his friends, sporting a gun in his hands, he considers it humiliating to return home without a kill.
-The strong fervour to catch prey acts as an ego boost, blinding him to the suffering of the birds, whose entire populations are being annihilated,” resented Malik.
+The strong fervor to catch prey acts as an ego boost, blinding him to the suffering of the birds, whose entire populations are being annihilated,” resented Malik.

 M Ramzan, Assistant Director of the Publicity Department of Punjab Wildlife, was of the opinion that legalised hunting was a solid means of revenue generation for the provincial government and was hence beneficial.
 “The license fee per hunter is Rs 2,300, and in the preceding year the department earned approximately Rs 69 million by issuing licenses.
 Hunting is allowed only for two days, Saturday’s and Sunday’s of each week during the season.
 Furthermore, a hunter can hunt a maximum of ten birds in designated areas only which exclude protected areas, wildlife sanctuaries and national parks.
 No hunting is allowed during the breeding season from April to September.